 - Very hip

 ONE80° is another cheap Berlin hostel that also just happens to be ultra-trendy.
 Right next to Alexanderplatz – the heart of Berlin – embrace your inner Berliner at ONE80°.
-Stylish shared spaces and funky bar will keep you entertained and satisfied.
+Stylish shared spaces and a funky bar will keep you entertained and satisfied.

 Best Cheap Hostel in Berlin #3 – Cityhostel Berlin